jfhinchcliffe/CoderFactoryAcademy2016Notes/Coderfactory_Notes/Week4/week4_notes.md

  Bootstrap gives you a bunch for awesome styles to get your projects up and running quickly.

 Adjusts columns to small, medium or large  screen sizes.

+In the rows / columns, it adds padding etc. so items don't butt up against one another

+Declare 2 classesin columns to accommodate small screenseg div class="col-xs-12 col-md-3">

+CSS EM gets the size from the parent, REM gets it from the current.

+Patrick's recreation of a button from CodePen: http://codepen.io/burntcaramel/pen/NRXPqy?editors=1100